 Hi, I am a Postdoctoral Scholar in the Department of Energy Resources Engineering at Stanford University since November 2021.
-Prior to joining Stanford, I worked with Prof. David Wallom as a Postdoc in the Energy and Environmental Informatics Group in the Department of Engineering Science at the University of Oxford since March 2020.
+Prior to joining Stanford, I worked with Prof. David Wallom as a Postdoc in the Energy and Environmental Informatics Group in the Department of Engineering Science at the University of Oxford for two years.
 I received my PhD degree in Building Environment and Energy Engineering from The Hong Kong Polytechnic University in 2019 (Supervisor: Prof. Linda Xiao).
 In 2018, I studied as a guest PhD student with Prof. John Bagterp Jørgensen in the Department of Applied Mathematics and Computer Science at the Technical University of Denmark.

 My research interests include data analytics, data-driven modelling, numerical optimization, and model predictive control of the building and urban energy systems for GHG reduction, energy efficiency, energy flexibility, and energy resiliency.
 I have been actively contributing to international collaborations, including the ongoing IEA EBC Annex 81 (Data-Driven Smart Buildings) and Annex 82 (Energy Flexible Buildings Towards Resilient Low Carbon Energy Systems).